Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

 Trump ultimately — and begrudgingly — urged his supporters to “go home in peace.”
 But the six hours between when the Capitol was breached shortly before 2 p.m.
 Wednesday afternoon and when it was finally declared secure around 8 p.m. that evening reveal a president paralyzed — more passive viewer than resolute leader, repeatedly failing to perform even the basic duties of his job.

-The man who vowed to be president of law and order failed to enforce the law or restore order.
-The man who has always seen himself as the protector of uniformed police sat idly by as the Capitol Police were outnumbered, outmaneuvered, trampled on — and in one case, killed.
-And the man who has long craved the power of the presidency abdicated many of the responsibilities of the commander in chief, even having to be prodded into belatedly calling up reinforcements from the National Guard.
+The man who vowed to be a president of law and order failed to enforce the law or restore order.
+The man who has always seen himself as the protector of uniformed police sat idly by as Capitol Police officers were outnumbered, outmaneuvered, trampled on — and in one case, killed.
+And the man who had long craved the power of the presidency abdicated many of the responsibilities of the commander in chief, even having to be prodded into belatedly calling up reinforcements from the National Guard.

-The episode when Trump supporters rose up against their own government, leaving five dead, will be central to any impeachment proceedings, critical to federal prosecutors considering incitement charges against him or his family, and a dark cornerstone of his presidential legacy.
+The episode in which Trump supporters rose up against their own government, leaving five people dead, will be central to any impeachment proceedings, critical to federal prosecutors considering incitement charges against him or his family, and a dark cornerstone of his presidential legacy.

 This portrait of the president as the Capitol was under attack on Jan.
 6 is the result of interviews with 15 Trump advisers, members of Congress, GOP officials and other Trump confidants, many of whom spoke on the condition of anonymity to share candid details.